Making a request

 45 Oxford Street

-- £30.00 is the fee prescribed for a CD audio recording of up to one hour of the proceedings.
+£37.00 is the initial fee for a request for CD audio recording.
+This fee covers up to one hour of the proceedings.
+There is a further fee of £37.00 for each subsequent hour (or part of an hour) and applicants will be advised of the total fees required before the CD will be released.
 The fee for transcripts is £1 per folio in criminal trials and £1 per folio in civil trials.